EchelonX-Ray/near_the_metal/README.md

 -Handle syscall faults
 -Clean up custom itoa() implementation
 -Create and run tests to verify the correctness of custom itoa() implementation
+-Assembly micro-optimization with C fallback.
+-Errno functions need to be wrapped in mutexs to avoid race conditions